 Once seated, the officer will begin the interview.
 If there is something I need to clarify or update the officer on, I tend to do that now, just before the officer gets into their routine.
 Your lawyer may do it differently.

 The immigration officer adjudicating your case may have established their own way of doing things, especially if they are experienced.
-Newer officers can be more rigid in their approach and appear to following a script.
+Newer officers can be more rigid in their approach and appear to be following a script.
 Whether you’re interviewed by an experienced officer, a new one or someone in between, there will be similarities in their methodology.

 Whatever you do, tell the truth, and take a lawyer with you.
 Don’t just hire a lawyer to go with you to the interview.
 Hire an experienced immigration attorney from the start of your case.
 I've heard some people say that honest people don’t need lawyers.
 They’re wrong.
 Honest people get into trouble all the time.
 You hire a competent immigration attorney to keep you out of trouble, and help protect your rights.
 However, if your lawyer is doing a lot of talking at your interview, things may not be going too well.
 If I've done my job before we even get to the interview, I don't need to say a whole lot at the interview.
 I will be listening carefully to questions asked and answered, and interrupting only if I need to.